Supplement: ODE Plugin Explanation¶

 if(scale.x() == scale.y() && scale.x() == scale.z()){

-handle it as a primitive type.
+// treat as primitive type.

 doAddPrimitive = true;